ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 # 1. Opening Observation (150–200 words)

-Start with a strong observation about how organizations make decisions in complex environments.
+Start with a strong observation about decision-making in complex environments.

 Goals:

-* frame the chapter’s problem
+* frame the chapter’s core problem
-* connect it to decision intelligence
+* introduce the central thesis
-* motivate why the concept matters
+* connect the concept to decision intelligence

 Avoid storytelling fluff.

-Focus on **conceptual framing**.
+Focus on **clear conceptual framing**.

 ---